That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 Putting SLR Into Daily Practice

 Step 1: Notice when and where you feel discomfort.
 Is it sharp or dull?
 Which activities trigger it?
+You're not being paranoid - you're gathering useful information.

 Step 2: Try slowing down first.
 Still uncomfortable?
 Reduce the load.
 Still there?
 Limit your range.
+Work through these in order.

 Step 3: Keep a simple diary of what works.
 Most people find one or two adjustments make all the difference.
+You don't need to change everything at once.

 Frequency: Apply SLR principles daily to activities that cause discomfort.